vsbuffalo/findorf/README.md

 performed well.
 However, it has not been widely tested in other species and your mileage may vary.
 As with all bioinformatics program, check that your results are consistent with your own validation procedures.
-Also, I am quite busy nowdays so (as with all free software) there is no guarantee of support, but I will try my best.
+Also, I am quite busy nowadays so (as with all free software) there is no guarantee of support, but I will try my best.

 ## How is `findorf` different?